Sam-Belliveau/DunkatronBreathometer/README.md

 ## License

 This project is released under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---